-In Colorado, the Rocky Mountain National Park is a hiker’s paradise with over 50 day hikes and many opportunities for multiple day backpacking trips.
-Wonderful for able-bodied visitor but challenging for those who use a wheelchair or scooter to get around.
+In Colorado, the Rocky Mountain National Park is a hiker’s paradise with over 50-day hikes and many opportunities for multiple-day backpacking trips.
+Wonderful for the able-bodied visitor but challenging for those who use a wheelchair or scooter to get around.
 All is not lost though!
 In the Rocky Mountain National Park, there are accessible trails and outdoor attractions to enjoy nature.

 There are a few short trails that the park has designated as accessible to some degree.
 We visited all of them plus a few other ones that are not marked as accessible but can be visited with help.

-Continue to the accessible Alpine Visitor Center and over the divide to two short trails in the Kawuneehe Valley.
+- Continue to the accessible Alpine Visitor Center and over the divide to two short trails in the Kawuneehe Valley.
 The valley is pretty level so the trails are good for wheelchair users.
-Both are hard packed, crushed stone.
+Both are hard-packed, crushed stones.
 The Coyote Valley Trail meanders along a stream and through a meadow.
 Old lodge buildings are located at the end of the Holzwarth Historic Site trail but they’re not accessible due to steps.
 The valley is a good place to look for elk and moose.

 If you’re not camping the place to stay is Estes Park, just outside the eastern entrance to the park.